-Observing the reality we live in, I’m fascinated by the structures – positives and negatives – we human beings are able to create.
 Most of the site specific works are influenced by the urban space and the multiple contexts that grow within.
-I yearn and I look for other people to exchange Ideas, explore concepts, discover places, and many of my works are dependent from the relations with specific groups and experts around me.
-Presently some of these works based on participation and reciprocity are related to the relationship between urbanity and the use and creation of language, seen primarily as poetical infrastructure.
+In her practice she yearns and looks for other people to exchange Ideas, explore concepts, discover places.
+Presently some of the works based on reciprocity are deeply related to the relationship between urbanity and the use and creation of language, seen primarily as poetical infrastructure.

 Currents participations are:

 HIER&JETZT: Connections – a residency and exchange Program for artists in Exile, in the B.L.O.
 Ateliers, Berlin